Ouassim31/peng-ss23/flask-oauth/README.md

 - The application uses Flask's session to store user credentials after successful authentication.
 - The application uses the `google-auth` library to handle OAuth 2.0 authorization.
 Make sure to replace the `client_secret.json` file with your own credentials obtained from the Google API Console.
+- The `client.py` script implement an example client application that showcase agregated user's fitness data recorded in the last month ([readme](CLIENT.md))
 - The fitness data aggregation logic is implemented in the `fit_data_agg.py` module.
 - The `templates/component` folder contains HTML templates for rendering the login and home pages.
 Customize these templates according to your requirements.
 - The application runs in debug mode (`debug=True`) for development purposes.
 In a production environment, this should be set to `False`.